Smarter content.

 How Amondo turned live fan interaction into measurable behavioural intelligence at Capital's Jingle Bell Ball 2024

-At Capital’s Jingle Bell Ball, Amondo supported Global and Barclaycard to turn live fan participation into customer insight by powering a on-stage interactive experience that put fans at the centre of the show.
+At Capital's Jingle Bell Ball, Amondo powered an on-stage interactive experience for Global and Barclaycard, turning live fan participation into measurable customer insight and putting fans at the heart of the show.

 At Capital’s Jingle Bell Ball 2024, Global and Barclaycard set out to do more than create a moment – they wanted to activate fans in a way that made behaviour visible, measurable and actionable.